material-motion/material-motion/specifications/runtime.md

 ![](../_assets/Abstraction.svg)

-Aside: zooming in to the Runtime we can see how the Plan/Fulfillment pattern is inherently recursive.
+If we zoom in to the Runtime then we can see how the Plan/Fulfillment pattern is inherently recursive.

 ![](../_assets/AbstractionDive.svg)